TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 > Note that these keys mostly work by default with readline (e.g. in bash).

-This covers most cursor movements, and with little practices you can memorize the commands.
+This covers most cursor movements, and with little practices you will memorize the commands.
-Notice how <kbd>ctrl</kbd> is used for short movement while <kbd>alt</kbd> makes longer movement.
+Notice how <kbd>ctrl</kbd> is used for short movements while <kbd>alt</kbd> makes longer movements.

 Checkout the `M-x help-with-tutorial` to get some practice.